Inhomogeneous conformal field theory out of equilibrium: Concluding remarks

-This paper both complement and lay the mathematical foundations for \cite{LaMo2}, where we explicitly showed that a random position-dependent $v(x)$ leads to the emergence of diffusive heat transport after averaging over the randomness.
-Two approaches were given: The first based on the inhomogeneous dynamics, and the second using the explicit expression for $\ka_{\textnormal{th}}(\omega)$.
-Regarding the first approach, we emphasize that the inhomogeneous dynamics is encoded in the generalized light-cone coordinates $\tilde{x}^{\pm}$ in \eqref{x_pm_tilde}.
+This paper both generalizes and lays the mathematical foundations for \cite{LaMo2}, where we explicitly showed that a random $v(x)$ leads to the emergence of diffusive heat transport after averaging over the randomness.
+Two approaches were given in \cite{LaMo2}: The first based on random inhomogeneous dynamics and the second using the explicit expression for $\ka_{\mathrm{th}}(\omega)$.
+Regarding the first approach, we emphasize that the inhomogeneous dynamics is encoded in the generalized light-cone coordinates $\tilde{x}^{\pm} = \tilde{x}^{\pm}_{t}(x)$ satisfying \eqref{dxpm_dx} for fixed $v(x)$.
 Even if our results depend on these coordinates in explicit ways, such as in \eqref{cEcJ_rj_iCFT_neq}, extracting information remains complicated.
 In particular, it is difficult to compute the average $\mathbb{E}[\cdot]$ for a $v(x)$ given by a random function.
 Inspired by wave propagation in random media \cite{Ish}, this was investigated in \cite{LaMo2} by instead directly studying the random partial differential equations that the expectations of the energy density and heat current operators satisfy.
-In the second approach, we subtracted a Drude peak as in \eqref{ka_th} with $v = \mathbb{E}[v(x)]$ from $\ka_{\textnormal{th}}(\omega)$, which after averaging gave an explicit expression for $\mathbb{E}[\Re \ka_{\textnormal{th}}^{\textnormal{reg}}(\omega)]$.
-For a fixed $v(x)$, there is no obvious choice for $v$, and one can always choose it such that $\lim_{\o\to0} \ka_{\textnormal{th}}^{\textnormal{reg}}(\omega)$ becomes zero (without any averaging), in which case there is no normal diffusion.
-One possible interpretation is that the normal diffusive contribution in \cite{LaMo2} is an emergent phenomenon in the sense that it reflects a lack of knowledge about mesoscopic details, which then manifests itself as normal diffusion on larger scales after averaging.
-It would be interesting to better understand this, including also for the anomalous diffusive contribution found in \cite{LaMo2}.
+In the second approach, we subtracted a Drude peak as in \eqref{ka_th} and \eqref{D_th_ka_th_reg_iCFT} with $v^{-1} = \mathbb{E}[v(x)^{-1}]$ from $\ka_{\mathrm{th}}(\omega)$, which after averaging gave an explicit expression for $\mathbb{E}[\Re \ka_{\mathrm{th}}^{\mathrm{reg}}(\omega)]$.
+The limit $\omega \to 0$ could safely be taken in this expression and yielded a non-zero value.
+One interpretation is that the normal diffusive contribution in \cite{LaMo2} is an emergent phenomenon in the sense that it reflects a lack of knowledge about mesoscopic details, which manifests itself as diffusion on larger scales after averaging.
+It would be interesting to better understand this, including also for the anomalous diffusive contribution in \cite{LaMo2}, as well as how to interpret the results for a fixed velocity $v(x)$.